 Basic Curriculum: Tasks 1-16

 Our BASIC CURRICULUM is sold as a complete set of Tasks 1-16.
-Also includes the Handbook ShoeboxTasks - Activities Designed with Success in Mind, and a set of Folder Tasks.
+Also includes the Handbook ShoeboxTasks - Activities Designed with Success in Mind, and a set of three Folder Tasks.

 The Basic Curriculum supports a progression of skills development and helps build the foundational skills necessary for use of ShoeboxTasks 17-37 (Advanced Curriculum).
 All 200+ pieces are made of durable plastic or wood with a non-toxic, washable finish.
 Recycled materials are used whenever possible.